Farro and Haute share the same underlying structure and functionality. This guide applies to both templates.

 The Blog Page features a grid of post thumbnail tiles.
-Use the Style Editor to adjust how these thumbnails display.
+Use Site Styles to adjust how these thumbnails display.

 - Layout: Stacked - Thumbnails stack vertically

-- Layout: Grid - Square thumbnails form a grid.
-Browser width and blog width determine the number of tiles per row and size of the tiles.
+- Layout: Grid - Thumbnails form a grid.
+Browser width determines the number of tiles per row.